CoryLR/user-routine/README.md

 spaCheck([
-  'exists p.some-class', // Checks for the existence of this element 'exists p.some-class With certain text', // Also checks if it includes certain text 'exists !p.some-class', // Ensures the element does not exist 'exists !p.some-class With certain text', // Ensures the element does not exist with certain text ]);
+  'exists p.some-class', // Checks for the existence of this element 'exists p.some-class With certain text', // Also checks if it includes certain text '!exists p.some-class', // Ensures the element does not exist '!exists p.some-class With certain text', // Ensures the element does not exist with certain text ]);
 ```